 If you’re not low carb, I recommend serving this chili with rice or bread (fresh Artisan bread is my fav!) or corn bread.
 And maybe even a side salad if you’re looking to get more greens in.

-- chop the walnuts and mushrooms into really small pieces for the best “meaty” texture (think meat crumbles) — you could also use a food processor for this
+finely chop the walnuts and mushrooms ⟶ for the best “meaty” texture (think meat crumbles); you could also use a food processor for this

-- also be sure not to touch your eyes or face while cutting the jalapeño, and wear gloves if you have any open wounds on your hands or wrists — otherwise you may feel a hot, burning sensation in these areas due to the capsaicin in the pepper
+wear gloves and don’t touch your face when cutting jalapeños ⟶ otherwise you may feel a hot, burning sensation in these areas due to the capsaicin in the pepper

 This mushroom walnut chili is…

 - packed with plant-based protein